 Destroys an effective address to real address translation region.
-If rmmap\remove kernel service is called with the effective address within the region of a previously created I/O mapping segment, the region is destroyed.
+If rmmap_remove kernel service is called with the effective address within the region of a previously created I/O mapping segment, the region is destroyed.
+This service must be called from the process level.

-The rmmap\remove kernel service can be called from the process environment only.
+The rmmap_remove kernel service can be called from the process environment only.

-EINVAL The provided eaddr does not correspond to a valid I/O
+Indicates a successful operation.
+EINVAL The provided eaddr does not correspond to a valid I/O mapping segment.

-mapping segment.

 EINVAL This hardware platform does not implement this service.